TFAO fosters education and nurturing understanding of American visual arts among diverse publics, with concentration on representational art.

 About TFAO and tfaoi.org

-Traditional Fine Arts Organization (TFAO) conducts the following programs:
+Traditional Fine Arts Organization (TFAO) conducts or has conducted the following programs:

 All programs are provided free of charge.